-- Insufficient reference data and lack of knowledge share result in gaps in preventing financial crime: fraud, money laundering, terrorist financing, bribery and corruption. - Banks cannot comply easily with KYC, AML, anti-terrorist-financing requirements on their own customers, or on third parties. - Unnecessary bank secrecy prevents effective control of money laundering the specific payment data to be shared will be specified as part of the payments transaction data sharing and data analytics solution. - When customer realises a payment is actually a fraud, banks cannot work quickly together to target mule accounts and to prevent funds being paid away.
+- Insufficient reference data (i.e. documentation of crime types) and lack of knowledge being shared resulting in an inability to prevent financial crime: fraud, money laundering, terrorist financing, bribery and corruption. - Legislative constraints make it difficult for Banks to implement KYC, AML, anti-terrorist-financing requirements on their own customers, or on third parties. - The impact of legal liability creates unnecessary bank secrecy preventing effective control of money laundering. - The speed of money movements through the payment system, legislative and infrastructure constraints means banks cannot work quickly together to target mule accounts and to prevent funds being paid away when a customer realises a payment is actually fraud (authorised or unauthorised).
+This results in an inability to repatriate funds to the victim where it has passed through the 1st beneficiary account.